 The combined B.S./M.S. program in chemistry provides an opportunity for students of recognized academic ability and educational maturity to fulfill integrated requirements of undergraduate and master’s degree programs from the beginning of the junior year.
 A carefully designed program can permit a student to earn the B.S. and M.S. degrees within nine semesters.

 The combined program requires a minimum of 138 credits, of which at least 30 must be graduate credits.
 In qualifying for the B.S., students must meet all University and college requirements, including the requirements of the undergraduate major described previously, the minimum 60-credit liberal arts and sciences requirement, general education requirements, and residency requirements.
 In qualifying for the M.S., students must meet all University and college requirements as outlined in the Graduate Bulletin, including completion of a minimum of 30 graduate credits and any other conditions such as a research seminar, thesis, comprehensive examination, professional experience, and residency requirements.
 Up to 12 graduate credits may be applied simultaneously to both the B.S. and M.S. programs.

-The undergraduate requirement of 420 may be satisfied by A Chm 520.
-Likewise, the requirement of 6 credits in advanced chemistry may be satisfied by two 500-level graduate courses.
+The undergraduate requirement of A CHM 420 may be satisfied by A CHM 520A.
+Likewise, the requirement of 6 credits in advanced chemistry may be satisfied by two 500 level graduate courses.

-Students may apply for admission to the combined degree program in chemistry after the successful completion of 56 credits and after the satisfactory completion of A Chm 350.
-A cumulative grade point average of 3.2 or higher and three supportive letters of recommendation from faculty are required for consideration.
+Students may apply for admission to the combined degree program in chemistry after the successful completion of 56 credits and after the satisfactory completion of A CHM 350 or 444.
+A cumulative grade point average of 3.20 or higher and three supportive letters of recommendation from faculty are required for consideration.